iotaledger/cli-wallet/README.md

 ## Usage

-After downloading the CLI, create a new account:
+After downloading the CLI, create a new account.
+On Mac and Linux you will first need to `chmod +x ./wallet`.

 ```
 $ ./wallet new --node http://node.url:port --alias ALIAS